Salsa Black Bean Burger

 Collage showing the burger patties before and after cooking

-Tips for making the best bean burgers
+Tips for making the best black bean burgers

-• Dry out the beans by baking them in the oven.
-This really helps to transform the texture from a mushy one to a hearty one that doesn’t crumble after the first bite.
+• Dry out the beans first by baking them in the oven.
+This helps to transform the texture from a mushy one to a hearty one that doesn’t crumble after the first bite.
 You don’t want to dry them completely though, only partially to evaporate some of the moisture from the canned beans.

 Final recipe showing the salsa black bean burger in a bun with condiments next to potato chips